Now with a 10-year validity (for adults), the Philippine passport is your ticket to the world.

 Once you’re done, click “Next.”

 On the next page, you’ll be asked to provide information about your family, specifically the name of your parents and their citizenship.
 Fill in all the requested details and click “Next” to continue.

 The next page will ask you additional questions about your application.

-Choose “New” for the application type since this is your first time to apply for a passport.
+Choose “New” for the application type since this is your first time applying for a passport.

 For the “Basis of Philippine Citizenship,” select the process through which you became a Filipino.
 Choices include the following:

 - RA 9225

-If you have acquired Filipino citizenship from election, naturalization, or re-acquisition, don’t forget to bring the supporting documents on the day of your appointment (see Step 1 for the complete list of requirements).
+If you have acquired Filipino citizenship from election, naturalization, or re-acquisition, don’t forget to bring the supporting documents on the day of your appointment.

 When you’re done, click “Next.”